dstorrs/struct-plus-plus/README.md

 * Supertypes
 * The #:auto field-level option.
 This isn't necessary since field-level defaults are supported.
 * The #:mutable field-level option, although the struct-level #:mutable keyword is accepted.
-* auto-generating functional updaters along with the functional setters

 NOTE:  The #:mutable struct option might be disallowed in a future release.